atsushieno/aap-lv2/README.md

 LV2 Dynamic Manifest feature expects that the hosting environment has access to writable temporary directory.
 It is wrong assumption and LV2 specification has to remove any reference to `FILE*` in the public API.
 It is not supported in AAP.

-LV2 State `makePath` feature is problematic for the same reason.
+LV2 State `makePath` and `mapPath` features are not supported for the same reason.

 ## Importing LV2 plugins